 Our approach means that most of your driving instruction time is spent in the truck; either on our closed course or on the road.
 Classes are small so you will be guaranteed the "behind-the-wheel" time that you need to begin your professional trucking career.
 And individual instruction means that you get quick answers and valuable driving experience.

-- classes beginning once a month;
+- Classes beginning once a month;

-- hands-on truck driver training;
+- Hands-on truck driver training;

-- maximum behind-the-wheel driving time for each student;
+- Maximum behind-the-wheel driving time for each student;

-- financial assistance if qualified;
+- Financial assistance if qualified;

-- free lifetime job placement;
+- Free lifetime job placement;

-- free refresher training if needed; and
+- Free refresher training if needed; and

-- twelve Ohio locations.
+- Seven Ohio locations.